seven5/seven5/projlayout.md

 ### Practice: README.md in the source

-The source code associated with this chapter, based on the branch "book_nullblog", has a `README.md` file in each directory.
+The source code associated with this chapter, based on the branch "code-book-1", has a `README.md` file in each directory.
 This provides a detailed explanation of what code or other files belongs in a particular directory.
 New _Seven5_ developers may find it useful to explore around in the source cod and read the contents of each `README.md`.